K-Basavaraj/infra-expense-dev-proj/70-backend-app/Readme.md

     * Create AMI
     * Scale using copies of AMI
     * No changes on live servers
----
-## Choosed This Approach 2 it provides:
+* why we Chose This Approach 2 is, it provides:
     * Zero downtime deployments
     * Safe rolling updates
     * Fast auto scaling